usdigitalresponse/arpa-reporter/README.md

 ARPA Reporter is a web app designed to ease the ARPA grants reporting workflow for government agencies and grants offices.
 It aggregates reports from individual agencies or groups, and provides quick, up-front validation of all errors before submitting to federal portals, which can be a painful and iterative process otherwise.

-## Developer documentation
+## Render Administration

-This readme.md page explains how to set up your development environment.
-Documentation for sysadmins is at https://github.com/usdigitalresponse/arpa-reporter/wiki/Home.
+See [RENDER.md](RENDER.md) for documentation relating to deploying this project on https://render.com/.

 ## Project setup